amaterasu-uwu-xd/qrosity/README.md

 ```

 > [!NOTE]
-> By default, only the CLI feature is enabled, with SVG support, and without GUI or batch processing.
+> By default, only the CLI feature is enabled, without GUI or batch processing.
 > To enable additional features, use the `--features` flag

 ## Usage